cjglo/survivor/README.md

-# survivor
+# Intro
-Thought it be fun to excercise my C++ and Java skills and build a game based on the tv show Survivor.
+s
+I don't use my C++ or my Java skills much in my current work, so I wanted to find a fun way to keep them exercised.